The outdoor barbecue area at the Keith Motel

 • Tootgarook

 Formerly the Rye Beach Motel, the 16-room property recently underwent a huge transformation to reopen as the Keith Motel – a super-cool coastal lodging with a cheeky retro vibe.
-The history of the original site has not been lost though.
+The history of the original site has not been lost, though.
 A sustainable approach was taken during the refurb, with original fixtures and fittings refreshed and repurposed where possible.
-Even the old brick interior walls – now painted a coat of glossy white – remain, adding to the charm.
+Even the old brick interior walls – now with a coat of fresh white paint – remain, adding to the charm.
 This is the type of space where sun-soaked vacation memories are made.

 • Hotels